 - Eye infection: The herpes simplex virus may spread to the eyes, resulting in possible pain, discharge and light sensitivity.
 If left untreated, the infection can lead to scarring on the outer layer of the eye.
 The infection is sometimes referred to as keratitis and occurs in less than five percent of cases.

 After the initial infection, herpes simplex can exist in a dormant (latent) state, wherein no symptoms present themselves but the virus is still present within the body.
-Latent herpes simplex can reactivate because of a number of factors, including fever, menstruation and emotional stress.
+Latent herpes simplex can reactivate because of a number of factors, including:

 Causes of herpes simplex